Do contributions allow me a tax deduction?

 Do you give to the same core charities each year?

 The core charities will focus on 4 areas: children’s health, burns care, mental health and cancer care or research.
-The recipient charities will vary from year to year.
+The individual recipient charity in each area will vary from year to year.

 Who decides where the money goes?